kaizenx/supahands-coding-test/README.md

 * A node can only be either hunted in once before exhausted, hunters cannot hunt in exhausted nodes.
 Hunting has a 10%(20% if solo) chance of causing injuries.
 An uninjured hunter has a 50%(60% if solo) chance of bagging a prey, an injured hunter has 30%.
 * A crippled (0 stamina) hunter can only travel to a new node or rest.
 When the time unit runs out, they will get to the chopper and the hunt ends.
 (This doesn't need to be modeled)
+* FYI, the hunting map is provided in the source code as an adjacency matrix

 # Output
 The number of prey bagged, we're going to do a STDOUT test against an integer number to determine if the engineer has passed the test.